CHINMAYA0987/FaSTrack_Python_implementation/README.md

 # FasTRack_Python_implementation

-A recreated Python implementation of the FasTrack framework for safe, real-time motion planning and control.
+A recreated Python implementation of the FasTrack framework for safe, real-time motion planning and control (part of ECS618 project).

 This project includes a recreation of the 5D–3D vehicle model example from the original FasTrack paper, with all constraints and dynamics faithfully implemented.